 Amazon Synopsis

-A very special thanks to Krista Davis for providing one lucky winner a print copy of NOT A CREATURE WAS PURRING plus a pet bandanna!
-Contest ends Tuesday, November 14, 2017 at 11:59 pm PST and is limited to U.S. residents only.
+A very special thanks to Deborah Garner for providing one lucky winner their choice of either print or an e-book copy of GINGERBREAD AT MOONGLOW!
+Contest ends Tuesday, November 21, 2017 at 11:59 pm PST.
+Print is limited to U.S. residents only.
 Please use the Rafflecopter box located below the recipe to enter.
 The winner will be announced on this page and on Cinnamon & Sugar’s Facebook page, as well as notified by email (so check your spam folder!)

 -